 Home loans have gradually become an essential part of the home buying process over the past two decades.
 Easy home loan sanctions and property verifications are enabling homebuyers to own their dream house.
 At present, there are a plethora of lenders who offer home loans at varying interest rates to home buyers.
-Interest rate for home loans is decided on the basis of several factors which play a key role in selecting the lending institution.
+The interest rate for home loans is decided on the basis of several factors which play a key role in selecting the lending institution.
 The interest rates further decide the EMI amount and in turn the affordability of the same for the applicant.
-Though, some of the factors that decide interest rates are fixed but some are variable that may change the interest rate for home loan and the EMI amount.
+Though, some of the factors that decide interest rates are fixed but some are variable that may change the interest rate for home loans and the EMI amount.

 A credit score is one of the prominent factors that are considered for disbursing the home loan and applicable interest rate.
-Home buyers’ credit score is a record of the applicant’s past repayment schedule, creditworthiness and financial discipline.
+Home buyers’ credit score is a record of the applicant’s past repayment schedule, creditworthiness, and financial discipline.
 A lower credit score attracts a higher rate of interest and vice versa.
 A credit score between ‘700’ to ‘800’ is considered good, and individuals with a credit score range closer to 800 get the best deal on home loan interest rate.

 The location of the property also impacts the rate of interest offered on home loans by the banks.
 A property located in an urban location attracts lower home loan interest rates while a project in remote or isolated areas is offered with higher interest rates.

 Interest calculation on a home loan is a mix of multiple factors mentioned above.
 Lending institutions or the bank’s preference for a range of these factors may vary, depending on several aspects.
-Though each bank offers a clear policy guideline on interest rate calculation and disbursal of the sought amount, but home buyers can always be well informed in advance about their creditworthiness and choice of interest rates as well as the lending institution to avail best rates on home loan.
+Though each bank offers a clear policy guideline on interest rate calculation and disbursal of the sought amount, but homebuyers can always be well informed in advance about their creditworthiness and choice of interest rates as well as the lending institution to avail best rates on home loan.